Geography of South Australia: Climate

 Southern areas of South Australia have a Mediterranean climate, while the rest of the state has a drier arid climate and semi-arid climate.
 The state's mean temperature range is 29 °C in January and 15 °C in July.
 Daily temperatures in parts of the state in January & February can be as high as 48 °C. The highest maximum temperature in that state 50.7 °C (123.3 °F), was recorded at Oodnadatta on 2 January 1960.
 This is also the highest official temperature recorded in the whole of Australia.
-The lowest minimum temperature recorded in South Australia was -8.2°C (17.2°F), at Yongala on 20 July 1976.
+The lowest minimum temperature recorded in South Australia was -8.2 °C (17.2 °F), at Yongala on 20 July 1976.

 Examples

+Human Geography

+The population of South Australia is over 1.7 million as of 2024, with over 75% of the population concentrated in its capital city, Adelaide.
+Other regional towns in the State include Mount Gambier, Whyalla, Victor Harbor and Murray Bridge.
+The indigenous population in South Australia amounts to around 43,000, as of the 2021 census, accounting for around 2.4% of the population, lower than the national percentage of 3.2%.
+Over 70% of the population were born in Australia, with other top responses being England, India and China, respectively.

+Political Geography

+In federal elections, South Australia is split into 10 electoral districts, each nominating a House of Representatives member.
+In state elections, South Australia is split into 47 electoral districts.